 Reach for this book when your child starts asking why their sibling or a classmate interacts with the world in a way that seems different or unpredictable.
 It is an essential tool for families navigating a new autism diagnosis or for parents who want to foster proactive empathy in their neurotypical children.
 Through the eyes of a sibling, the story explores why Ben might not use words, why he plays differently, and how his family finds unique ways to connect with him.
 It focuses on the deep bond of love and patience, making it a comforting and normalizing read for children ages 4 to 8.
 This book helps shift the perspective from confusion to understanding, showing that while communication styles vary, the capacity for sibling love remains universal.

-This book can be read cold, but parents should be ready to answer specific questions about their own family’s experience with autism, as the book will likely spark 'Does Ben do that because he’s like my brother?' type questions.
+This book can be read cold, but parents should be ready to discuss how autism can manifest differently in different people, as the book will likely spark questions about why Ben behaves the way he does compared to their own experiences.
 A parent might reach for this after hearing their child say, 'Why is Ben being weird?' or witnessing a moment of exclusion on the playground.

 Younger children (4-5) will focus on the colorful illustrations and the idea that everyone plays differently.
 Older children (7-8) will begin to grasp the concept of neurodiversity and may use the book as a springboard to discuss their own feelings of responsibility or patience.